Im-Rises/ParticleSimulator/README.md

 - [ ] Correct fixed updated linked to the render function in the ParticleSimulator
 - [ ] Adjust the particles movement settings
 - [ ] Correct mouse drag of the particles (add lerp function ?)
-- [ ] Change colorimetry of the particles (currently there's too much red)
+- [ ] Copy a lot of code from the webgl version to the desktop version

 ## Dependencies